 On paper, it might seem like the Nikon D7500 is a step back from its predecessor, the D7200.
 The D7500 has fewer megapixels (20 MP, as opposed to 24 MP in the D7200), lacks a second card slot and doesn't work with older lenses.
 However, the new camera ($1,250 body only; $1,750 with 18-140mm kit lens) has the same sensor and image processor as the higher-end D500 — more than enough reason to ignore the loss of several megapixels.

-The D7500 also has faster continuous performance, a responsive tilt-screen touch LCD, higher ISO capabilities and 4K video, making it the best DSLR for enthusiast shooters.
+The D7500 also has faster continuous performance, a responsive tilt-screen touch LCD, higher ISO capabilities and 4K video, making it one of the best DSLR cameras for enthusiast shooters.

 Design: Functional, efficient and familiar